jpgard/tableshift-web/content/pages/quickstart.md

 page-order: 2

 # Quickstart
 This page provides simple examples to get started accessing data and training models with TableShift.
-If you would like to set up customized experiments or run experiments at scale, check the examples in our github repository.
+If you would like to set up customized experiments or run experiments at scale, check the examples in our github repository [here](https://github.com/mlfoundations/tableshift/tree/main/examples).

 ## 1. Environment Setup
 We recommend using the Conda environment in the TableShift github repo.
 You can create an environment with all dependencies required via